Jesus Christ in Richmond Park: Responses

 Findlay was initially not identified, and at first chose to remain private about the incident.
 On 28 November, Fenton and the owner were spotted by a journalist for The Sun on Wimbledon Common.
 Fenton's owner gave his name as Max, though did not speak further.
 On 13 December, the Daily Mail identified Fenton's owner as Max Findlay.
 Findlay stated in the article that he didn't "want to add anything to the zillions of words already out there", and would "rather just leave the story where it is and move on."
 He had not been seen in the park since the incident, and was reportedly considering renaming his dog.
 Royal Parks police said there was no formal investigation into the incident, but that "the circumstances surrounding the incident are currently being reviewed to ascertain whether park regulations have been breached," stating that they would speak to Findlay.

 Viral Spiral, which at the time also represented the rights holders of Charlie Bit My Finger, began managing the rights to the video, selling Fenton mugs and t-shirts.
 In September 2012, Find Fenton!, a Where's Wally? style puzzle book by author Stuart Cooper and illustrator Martin Berry, in which readers are tasked with finding the dog amongst London landmarks such as the House of Commons and the Royal Albert Hall, was to be published by Headline Books.
 By this point, the video had been viewed over 6.9 million times.
 Viral Spiral was also in talks to license an ad campaign, and this resulted in a recreation of the original video in high definition in an advertisement for mobile phone network company EE's 4G service, created by ad agency Poke and production company Passion Pictures.
 The ad included other animals as well as a dinosaur in the stampede.

+The video was also parodied by Jeremy Clarkson on Series 18, Episode 4 of the TV series Top Gear.